rarimo/unforgettable-docs/docs/sdk/platforms/react.md

 Learn how to integrate Unforgettable SDK into your React application using hooks and components.

 :::info Platform-Specific Approach
 React web applications display QR codes for users to scan with their mobile device.
 For mobile apps (Android, iOS, React Native), the recovery URL is opened in a WebView for in-app recovery.
-See the [platform guides](/sdk/intro#platform-specific-implementation) for details.
 :::

 ## Installation